legenddaniel/roman-converter-cash-register/README.md

 - ~~Trident~~ [^1]
    - ~~IE 11.592.18362.0~~

-[^1]: _Since IEs do not support arrow functions without Babel so this page cannot be loaded on IE_
+^[1]: Since IEs do not support arrow functions without Babel so this page cannot be loaded on IE